Han poetry: Poetic background

+Han dynasty poets inherited a rich poetic legacy, notably influenced by the Shijing (Classic of Poetry) and the Chu Ci (Songs of Chu) traditions.
+There is little or no direct poetic influence from the preceding Qin dynasty, which engaged in a purge of heterodoxy, destroying its imperial library.

+The Shijing, characterized by its "classic" four-character line structure, played a crucial role in shaping Han poetry.
+This verse style emphasized the direct expression of immediate experience, intended to offer a window into the poet’s inner soul.
+Han state policies promoted Confucian philosophy, which elevated the Shijing as one of the central canonical texts, giving it lasting prominence in Chinese literary and cultural tradition.
+The Chu Ci introduced innovations such as varied line lengths.
+Han poets expanded upon this body of work, contributing new material that was later compiled into an edited anthology.
+Han poets also drew inspiration from orally transmitted folk songs and ballads.

+The expansion of the Han empire into new areas introduced new and exotic ideas and objects, which sometimes became subjects in the fu prose-poetry literary form.

 Han dynasty poets

 Some well-known poets from Han times are known; however, many of the poets are anonymous, including the poets behind the Music Bureau collections including the Nineteen Old Songs, as is typical of verses from the folk ballad tradition.
 Important individual Han era authors of poetry include Zhang Heng and Liu Xiang.
 Many of the Han poets who wrote in their own personal voice under their own name or pen-name wrote in the fu style, in the sao (Chuci) style, or both.
 In other cases, poems have been attributed to specific Han dynasty persons, or written in perspective of their persona, but the real author remains unknown.
 For example, the cases of the poems attributed to Su Wu and Consort Ban are not determined.
 Other Han poets include Sima Xiangru, Ban Gu, and Mi Heng.

 Sima Xiangru

 Sima Xiangru (179–127 BC, also known as Szu-ma Hsiang-ju) was one of the most important poets of the Han dynastic era, writing in both the Chuci and the fu styles.